Interpretable Deep Learning Framework for Improved Disease Classification in Medical Imaging: Experiments

 \subsubsection{Evaluation metrics}

-For a comprehensive overview and evaluation of the performance of the proposed model, we employed standard performance metrics like accuracy, AUC is the area under the ROC curve (AUROC), Area Under the Precision-Recall (AUPR), precision, recall, specificity, F1-score, Matthews Correlation Coefficient (MCC) and Cohen's Kappa.
+For a comprehensive overview and evaluation of the performance of the proposed method, we employed standard performance metrics like accuracy (Acc), AUC is the area under the ROC curve (AUROC), Area Under the Precision-Recall (AUPR), precision (Pre), recall (Rec), specificity (Sp), F1-score, Matthews Correlation Coefficient (MCC) and Cohen's Kappa (CK).
 As our dataset is class-imbalanced, we use the AUPR as a metric that evaluates classification performance.
-AUC, AUPR focus on positive class performance.
-MCC and Cohen's Kappa are both metrics used to evaluate classification performance, but they have distinct differences in handling agreement and correlation.
-Since our datasets are class imbalanced, we considered MCC for evaluating the classifier performance.
-The Kappa coefficient, is used to measure the classification accuracy of the model and can also be used for consistency testing.

-Here, $TN, TP, FN, FP$ are true negative, true positive, false negative and false positive respectively.
-In Cohen Kappa, $p_{0}$, and $p_{e}$ represent observed agreement, and expected agreement by chance.
+AUC and AUPR focus on positive class performance.
+For uncertainty quantification, entropy looks into the complexity of the distribution and how it compares to a uniform distribution.
+It's a measure of variability associated with random variables \cite{shannon1948mathematical}.
+When high entropy signals the model is uncertain and might benefit from additional information, and vice versa.
+Since medical imaging deals with complex, noisy, and ambiguous data, images like X-rays can have varying levels of quality and precision.
+In the context of predictive uncertainty, entropy measures the uncertainty of a probability distribution over possible outcomes and is defined mathematically as -